 For most of us spending our waking hours in our own abode may not be all that unusual.
 But having to hang out with all the other people who live with us all the time – now that’s a whole other story!
-We are not used to taking precautions when running out for groceries and wearing gloves when opening the mail.
+We were not used to disinfecting groceries and wearing masks in public.
 Then there are the thoughts of not knowing if we or a loved one will fall ill and how things will turn out once it happens.

 A few years ago, our family life was turned upside down in a similar fashion.
 From one moment to the next everything we had taken for granted changed with my husband’s throat cancer diagnosis.
 Suddenly, I was more than his wife, for a time I became his caregiver.
-The threat of cancer dominating every waking thought and creeping into whatever restless sleep I could muster.
+The threat of cancer dominated every waking thought and crept into whatever restless sleep I could muster.

 Now I realize that with all of the bad we went through, there were lessons learned that brought us to the light at the end of the tunnel.
-No, it was not an oncoming train!
-And today I want to share some of my insights and helpful strategies that will get you through this challenging period – no matter how dark it may seem right now.
+And no, it was not an oncoming train!
+So today I feel compelled to share some insights and helpful strategies to help get you through challenging periods – no matter how dark they may seem at the time.

 * This post contains affiliate links.
 If you make a purchase by clicking on an affiliate link, I may earn a small commission at absolutely no additional cost to you.
 You can view my complete affiliate link policy HERE.

 MAKE A SCHEDULE AND STICK TO IT

 You may recall the story of the Chilean miners from a few years back.
 In 2010 a collapse in the San José mine trapped 33 miners 2,300 ft (700m) underground for a total of 69 days.
 For the first 17 of those days, the miners had absolutely no contact with the outside world.

 With only enough food for two days and all of them limited to a space the size of a one-bedroom apartment, things were looking more than bleak for them.